LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 ## RLVR: "Good" as Verified

-Recent advanced LLMs, such as o3-mini, have achieved performance comparable to top-tier humans in specialized domains like Olympic math (Balunović et al., 2025).
+Recent advanced LLMs, such as o3-mini, have achieved performance comparable to top-tier human experts in specialized domains like Olympic math (Balunović et al., 2025).
 In this case,

 <span class="text-danger"><strong>Does general human preferences from mass really matter?</strong></span>